Mud Flap Systems

 Welcome to mud-flaps.com, your ultimate guide to all kinds of mud-flap systems.
 Our team is anxious to share information about aftermarket mud flap systems for cars and trucks.
 We know that there are so many details and things people need to know before buying a set of mud flaps for their vehicles, so we have decided to share all the info in one place.

 We do not represent or promote any specific brand or get paid for advertising a certain kind of mud flap system.
-All information we provide is based on the experience we have and on thousands of forums and blog posts we’ve studied to find out the real strengths and weaknesses of certain mud flaps.
+All information we provide is based on the experience we have and on thousands of forums and blog posts we’ve studied to find out the real strengths and weaknesses of specific mud flaps.

 Our website is a participant in the Amazon affiliate program.
 This means we earn a small fee when people purchase something from Amazon by following our Shop Now links.
 This helps us keep our website live.

 Getting closer to the main point…

-So, you’ve got a great ride, and with time you start noticing small chips and dents on the paint after you get off-road.
-If you tow a boat or trailer, you may also notice small chips on the front of your towable.
+So, you’ve got a great ride, and with time, you start noticing small chips and dents on the paint after you get off-road.
+If you tow a boat or trailer, you may also see small chips on the front of your towable.
 If you keep asking yourself how to stop this madness, you’ve come to the right place!
-That’s because you just need to get the right set of mud flaps.
-It will help you prevent any damage to the vehicle and towable in the future.
+That’s because you need to get the right set of mud flaps.
+It will help you prevent damage to the vehicle and make it towable.

 Towing Aerodynamics Basics

 Why You Need Heavy-Duty Mud Flaps

-These two pictures clearly explain, what happens between your truck and towable when you move.
-There appears air whirl, and road debris and particles get between the truck and the towable.
+These two pictures clearly explain what happens between your truck and towable when you move.
+Air whirl appears, and road debris and particles get between the truck and the towable.
 When the vehicle’s rear end is not protected, the particles damage the paint and may cause dents and dings, which further lead to rust and corrosion.